-Best practice for Green events:
+Best practice for Green events includes the following points:

 - Event details.
 Clarity on date, time, location, duration, anticipated numbers, audience, purpose of the event - On-site contact.
-Who is the on-site contact on the day of the event - Identify the Event Manager: This person planning and delivering the event.
-This person is the primary contact for the event and is responsible for ensuring the event is safe and compliant with University policies. - Identify the Event Owner: This is the person or entity who owns the concept, content and liability associated with the event. - Access for the disabled.
+Who is the on-site contact on the day of the event - Event Manager.
+This person planning and delivering the event.
+This person is the primary contact for the event and is responsible for ensuring the event is safe and compliant with University policies. - Event Owner.
+This is the person or entity who owns the concept, content and liability associated with the event. - Access for the disabled.
 If there are any disabled people in the group, check on the nature of their disability, and ensure that access and other facilities will be suitable. - Recommended attire.
-Describe style of dress, including what is suggested in the invitation (e.g. business attire, no open toe shoes, etc.) - Accident/Incident reporting.
-Make sure you know how to report an accident/incident should one occur. - Dietary requirements: Compile a list of dietary requirements and notify the caterers in advance.
-Some people with allergies and intolerances may wish to speak to the caterers directly.
-Flame Tree, Dawsons Catering and Urban Gourmet are preferred University suppliers. - Do your research.
+Describe style of dress, including what is suggested in the invitation (e.g. business attire, no open toe shoes, etc.).
+Accident/Incident reporting.
+Make sure you know how to report an accident/incident should one occur. - Dietary requirements.
+If the event involves food and catering, try to use venues and suppliers that can cater for people with specific requirements, such as vegetarians or those with specific allergies or food intolerances.
+If necessary, compile a list of such requirements and notify the caterers in advance.
+Some people with allergies and intolerances may wish to speak to the caterers directly, in which case make sure that the contact details are available.
+This one of the reasons why Flame Tree, Dawsons Catering and Urban Gourmet are preferred University suppliers. - Do your research.
 Check the venue prior to the event to make sure it is suitable.
 Where is the nearest AED (automated external defibrillators) on campus?
 Where are the toilets for the venue?
 Where is the first aid kit located? - Check security arrangements.
 If the event is on campus, keep Security's number on hand: 0800 373 7550 from a mobile, 966 from internal phones.
-In an emergency, call 111 (1-111 from a University landline). - Domestic arrangement / Housekeeping briefings.
-Make sure that the group is briefed on the domestic arrangements, such as fire evacuation procedures, locations of facilities etc. - Get feedback.
+In an emergency, call 111 (1-111 from a University landline). - Domestic arrangement briefings.
+Make sure that the group is briefed on the domestic arrangements, such as fire procedures, any special medical arrangements required, locations of facilities etc. - Get feedback.
 After an event, ask people to let you know what they thought of the venue and other aspects of the day, so you can take account of any issues in future.